lightning/bolts/05-onchain.md

 If `option_simplified_commitment` does not apply to the commitment transaction, then HTLC-timeout and HTLC-success transactions are complete transactions with (hopefully!) reasonable fees and must be used directly.

 Otherwise, the use of `SIGHASH_SINGLE|SIGHASH_ANYONECANPAY` on the HTLC signatures received from the peer allows HTLC transactions to be combined with other transactions.
-In particular, the feerate of 253 satoshi per kiloweight may be insufficient for timely inclusion in a block.
+In particular, the feerate of 253 satoshi per 1000-weight may be insufficient for timely inclusion in a block.

 ## Requirements